matttang7/CLEF2022-Task1/task2/README.md

 # Task 2: Detecting Previously Fact-Checked Claims

-This repository contains the _dataset_, _format checker, scorer and baselines_ for the [CLEF2021-CheckThat!
-Task 2](https://sites.google.com/view/clef2021-checkthat/tasks/task-2-claim-retrieval).
+This repository contains the _dataset_, _format checker, scorer and baselines_ for the [CLEF2022-CheckThat!
+Task 2](https://sites.google.com/view/clef2022-checkthat/tasks/task-2-detecting-previously-fact-checked-claims).
 Given a check-worthy claim in the form of a tweet, and a set of previously fact-checked claims, rank the previously fact-checked claims in order of usefulness to fact-check the input claim.

 ````
-FCPD corpus for the CLEF-2021 LAB on "Detecting Check-Worthy Claims, Previously Fact-Checked Claims, and Fake News"
+FCPD corpus for the CLEF-2022 LAB on "Detecting Check-Worthy Claims, Previously Fact-Checked Claims, and Fake News"
 ````

-This file contains the basic information regarding the CLEF2021-CheckThat!
-Task 2 on check-worthiness on tweets provided for the CLEF2021-CheckThat!
-Lab on "Automatic Detecting Check-Worthy Claims, Previously Fact-Checked Claims, and Fake News".
+This file contains the basic information regarding the CLEF2022-CheckThat!
+Task 2 is on Detecting Previously Fact-Checked Claims tweets and political debates.
 The current version are listed bellow corresponds to the release of the training and dev data sets.

 __Table of contents:__
 - [Evaluation Results](#evaluation-results)